oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/MHeLy.md

 Sexual-Identity: Heterosexual
 Nationality:
   - Indonesia
+Name:
+  - Elly
 ---
 # MHeLy

 MHeLy is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
 She originally appeared in [AACOS](../../../Megarchive%20Warehouse%20Show/AACOS.md).
 ## Identity

 MHeLy is a wall-mounted Sharp AY-A9MHL [air conditioner](../../Species/Air%20Conditioners.md).
 MHeLy is the 5th generation in the Sharp Sayonara Panas series, AKA she is the **Sayonara Panas V/Sayonara Panas 5** air conditioner.
 Her name is pronounced as M-H-Elly.
 You can write her name as MHLy (That's the original, but somehow it got lost), but she would prefer if you write her name as MHeLy.
+She is also called Elly.

 She was born in March 19, 2012.
 She is a cisgender and heterosexual female.
 And she is from Indonesia.